Shepherds Hill - Cottage Restoration

 Shepherds Hill forms an important part of the story of Australia's coastal defences and is listed on the NSW State Heritage Register.
 The fact that the Shepherds Hill fortification was simultaneously manned by members of the Navy, Army and the Airforce for a variety of functions is rare, and possibly unique in Australia.

 The Shepherds Hill cottage has stood watch over the city from atop King Edward Park since the 1890s with restoration work being undertaken in stages under the supervision of a heritage architect and in accordance with approval from the Office of Environment and Heritage (OEH.

-The cottage is being restored and repaired in accordance with approval from Office of Environment and Heritage (OEH).
-Work includes a new roof and plumbing, repair of wooden windows and renewal of cladding, posts and beams and removal of unauthorised extensions, read the scope of approved repairs
+Work includes a new roof and plumbing, repair of wooden windows and renewal of cladding, posts and beams and removal of unauthorised extensions included in the scope of approved repairs

 Conservation Management Plan